Sagar, Madhya Pradesh

+The first and oldest University of Madhya Pradesh is situated in Sagar city.
+It was established in 18 July1946 by Sir Harisingh Gaur, in 15 January 2008 it got the status of Central University.

+Sagar is also very famous for the Mahar Regiment of the Army, the headquarters of this regiment is located here.
+Jawaharlal Nehru Police Academy is also located here.

 History

 The ancient Indian kingdom of Chedi had its capital at Suktimati, which was located at Sagar during contemporary times.
 The history of Sagar District before 1022 A.D. is generally unknown; after that, records are available.
 Sagar was under the rule of Ahir Rajas and their capital was at Garhpehra.
-In 1660, Udenshah, founded the present town of Sagar.
+In 1660, Udenshah founded the present town of Sagar.

 After 1735, the city came under the rule of the Peshwas.
-When Chhatrasal gave a region (subha) to Bajirao, he appointed Govindpant Kher (later Bundele) as an administrator.
-Govindpant founded the city of Sagar next to the Sagar Lake and made the city as his capital.
+When Chhatrasal gave a region (Subha) to Bajirao, he appointed Govindpant Kher (later Bundele) as an administrator.
+Govindpant founded the city of Sagar next to the Sagar Lake and made the city his capital.
 In 1818, a large part of the Sagar district was ceded by Peshwa Baji Rao II to the British East India Company.
-Administratively, the position of Sagar and the neighboring territories underwent frequent changes.
+Administratively, the position of Sagar and the neighbouring territories underwent frequent changes.

 The Saugor territory was first placed under the superintendent of Political Affairs of Bundelkhand.
 Later, in 1820, this area, called the 'Saugor and Nerbudda Territories,' was placed under the administration of an agent to the governor-general.
 The region fell under the North-Western Province, following its constitution in 1835.
-In 1842 occurred the Bundela rising, the quelling of which demanded more direct attention by the Governor-General.
+In 1842 occurred the Bundela rising, the quelling of which demanded more direct attention from the Governor-General.
 But the order was restored in the following year, and the Saugor and Nerbudda Territories were again placed under the political control of an Agent named to the Governor-General.
 The arrangement, however, was not found to be satisfactory, and these territories were once again restored to the North-Western Provinces in 1853.
 After that in 1861, the Saugor and Nerbudda territories and the Nagpur state formed a Commissioner's Province called Central Provinces.

 Geography

+Sagar has an average elevation of 427 metres (1401 ft) and is located in the central part of India, just north of the upper limit of the Vindhya mountain ranges.here is a lake in middle of the city.

 Climate

 Sagar has humid subtropical climate (Köppen climate classification Cwa) with hot summers, a somewhat cooler monsoon season and cool winters.
 Very heavy rainfalls in the monsoon season from June to September.

+Sagar has been ranked 15th best "National Clean Air City" under (Category 2 3-10L Population cities) in India.